English curriculum Intent: English programmes of study: key stages 1 and 2

 We promote the transference of accurate English across the curriculum and give children opportunities to read, write, perform, debate, question and listen in a range of contexts from Early Years through to Year 6.

-Reading and writing is further promoted through focus days such as World Book Day, National story telling week, Writing wall, Vocabulary day and numerous whole school projects.
+Reading and writing is further promoted through focus days such as National Poetry Day, World Book Day, National Storytelling Week, Vocabulary Day and numerous whole school projects.

 Speaking & Listening